 In addition, academic chairs are able to confirm that outcomes are being taught throughout the program, while faculty are able to take more responsibility for teaching a specific outcome.
 It can also help students themselves understand the path they’re on, see how the courses they take will help them achieve their goals, and gain clarity around what is expected of them as they work through the program.

-To learn how to simplify your curriculum mapping process, check out Assessment Basics: Curriculum Mapping.
+To learn how to simplify your curriculum mapping process, check out Assessment Foundations: Curriculum Mapping.